At Becky Aston Physiotherapy clinic, we offer effective assessment and treatment of Musculo-skeletal problems during and after pregnancy.

 Shoulder and wrist pain

 A thorough assessment will allow your Physiotherapist to identify the contributing causes and plan your treatment.
-Treatment may involve manual therapy to the spine and ribs, exercise, massage, hot/cold therapy or use of wrist splints.
+Treatment may involve manual therapy to the spine and ribs, exercise, massage, hot/cold therapy or use of wrist splints and kinesiology taping.

-Not surprisingly your bladder and bowel don't work as well during pregnancy due to the physiological changes of pregnancy taking effect and the weight of your growing baby challenging your pelvic floor muscles to work harder.
+It is not surprising that your bladder and bowel function is challenged during pregnancy due to the physiological changes of pregnancy taking effect and the weight of your growing baby challenging your pelvic floor muscles and other support structures.

 Evidence shows that women who do pelvic floor exercises regularly during pregnancy are less likely to have bladder and bowel problems after delivery.
 However it is often very difficult to know whether you are doing the right thing with your pelvic floor.